coq/coq/doc/sphinx/language/gallina-extensions.rst

 Primitive Projections
 ~~~~~~~~~~~~~~~~~~~~~

+.. opt:: Primitive Projections

-The option ``Set Primitive Projections`` turns on the use of primitive
+Turns on the use of primitive
 projections when defining subsequent records (even through the ``Inductive``
 and ``CoInductive`` commands).
 Primitive projections
 extended the Calculus of Inductive Constructions with a new binary